cherylberger/School_District_Analysis/README.md

                   * The percentage passing reading was reduced from 97% to 91%

-                  * the overall passign percentage was also reduced to 91% from 85%
+                  * the overall passing percentage was also reduced to 91% from 85%

   **Scores by school type**
     The revised analysis of scores by school type had an impact but only for the charter schools.